applebiter/boilerplate-php/README.md

 ## Standards and Convention

-CakePHP asks that developers adhere to convention.
+CakePHP asks that developers follow convention.
 The more the developer adheres to the CakePHP way of doing things, the more utility CakePHP can deliver.
 Well, it's really only useful up to a point, anyway.
 What we want is secure code that does all of the generic, boring stuff so that when we